PoLi-RL: A Point-to-List Reinforcement Learning Framework for Conditional Semantic Textual Similarity: Methodology

 where $\max(Y)=5$ and $\min(Y)=1$ are the bounds of the label space.

-To counter reward hacking, where the model tends to output safe intermediate scores, we introduce a Binary Judgement Reward ($R_{\text{binary}}$).
-According to the C-STS guideline that scores $\ge 3$ indicate similarity while scores $\le 2$ indicate dissimilarity, this reward encourages the model to first master this basic binary classification:
+To mitigate the model's tendency to converge to safe, intermediate scores, we introduce a Binary Judgment Reward ($R_{\text{binary}}$).
+According to the C-STS guideline that scores $\ge 3$ indicate similarity, while scores $\le 2$ indicate dissimilarity, this reward encourages the model to first master this basic binary classification:

-Finally, a simple Format Reward ($R_{\text{format}}$) ensures the output adheres to the required structure, which consists of a binary judgment (`yes' or `no') followed by the numerical score in parentheses.
+Finally, a simple Format Reward ($R_{\text{format}}$) ensures the output adheres to the required structure, which consists of a binary judgment (``yes'' or ``no'') followed by the numerical score in parentheses.

-\paragraph{Stage II: Fine-Grained Semantic Refinement.} After the model has acquired basic scoring abilities in Stage I, Stage II refines its capacity to discern subtle semantic differences by introducing a richer, hybrid reward signal that incorporates both pairwise and listwise ranking objectives.
+\paragraph{Stage \Rmnum{2}: Fine-Grained Semantic Distinction.} Building on the foundational scoring abilities from Stage \Rmnum{1}, Stage \Rmnum{2} refines the model's capacity for nuanced semantic distinctions.
+This is achieved through a hybrid reward signal that incorporates both pairwise and listwise ranking objectives, both of which are enabled by our proposed Parallel Slice Ranking Reward (PSRR) mechanism.

-\subparagraph{PSRR: A Fine-Grained Reward Mechanism.} A primary challenge in directly optimizing ranking metrics is that a single, batch-wide reward signal is too coarse to assign credit precisely.
+\subparagraph{Parallel Slice Ranking Reward Mechanism.} A primary challenge in directly optimizing ranking metrics is that a single, batch-level reward signal is too coarse to assign credit precisely.
 To address this, we propose the Parallel Slice Ranking Reward (PSRR) mechanism.
 The core idea of PSRR is to restructure the generated outputs to enable more granular reward computation.
-For a batch of $N$ samples, we begin by having the policy generate $G$ completions $\{o_{i,1}, \dots, o_{i,G}\}$ for each sample $x_i$.
+For a batch of $N$ samples, we begin by having the policy generate $G$ completions $\{o_{i,1}, \dots, o_{i,G}\}$ for each sample.
 From each completion $o_{i,j}$, we then parse the predicted score $\tilde{y}_{i,j}$.
 Instead of treating the completions as a single flat list, we organize these $N \times G$ predicted scores into $G$ ``parallel slices".
-Each slice, denoted as $Y^j_{pred}$, is defined as the collection of the $j$-th predicted score from all $N$ samples in the batch: $Y^j_{pred} = \{\tilde{y}_{1,j}, \tilde{y}_{2,j}, \ldots, \tilde{y}_{N,j}\}$, where $j \in \{1, \ldots, G\}$.
-This slicing architecture is the foundation upon which our advanced ranking rewards are built, ensuring that each completion receives a specific learning signal based on its relative performance within its slice.
+Each slice, denoted as $Y^j_{\text{pred}}$, is defined as the collection of the $j$-th predicted score from all $N$ samples in the batch: $Y^j_{\text{pred}} = \{\tilde{y}_{1,j}, \tilde{y}_{2,j}, \ldots, \tilde{y}_{N,j}\}$, where $j \in \{1, \ldots, G\}$.
+This slicing architecture forms the foundation of our ranking rewards, ensuring each completion receives a specific learning signal based on its relative performance within its independent slice.